rmsk2/rustpwman/README.md

 ]
 ```

 Due to this extreme simplicity the password files created by `rustpwman` are really compact.
-The file which holds my passwords (having about 50 entries) is less than 16 KB in
+The file which holds my passwords (having about 80 entries) is about 26 KB in
 size.

 # Caveats